PeterWaher/IoTGateway/Waher.IoTGateway.Console/README.md

 **Note**: If using the [IoT Gateway installer](../Executables/IoTGatewaySetip.exe) to install the application, MongoDB is automatically installed on the machine, if not already installed.

-## Installer
+## Binary executable

-You can also install the service using the [IoT Gateway installer](../Executables/IoTGatewaySetup.exe).
+You can test the application by downloading a [binary executable](../Executables/Waher.IoTGateway.zip).
+You can also install it using the [IoT Gateway installer](../Executables/IoTGatewaySetup.exe).

 ## License